The Benefits of Asphalt Crack Repair

-The simplicity of the repairs when done with this product compared to the when you use the traditional hot asphalt may make you think that the results might be not as permanent.
+The simplicity of the repairs when done with this product compared to traditional hot asphalt may make you think that the results might be not as permanent.
 On the contrary, repairing with the Cold Asphalt Patch will give you the same results.
 This product is basically hot asphalt that has been cooled down.
-Thus, when you patch asphalt with this product, it will bond with your asphalt driveway simply because they are of similar materials.
+Thus, when you patch asphalt with this product, it will bond with your asphalt driveway because they are made of similar materials.

 With hot asphalt, you need to make sure that the ground is very dry, which means that you have to wait for a few days if it has been raining.
 In contrast, the Cold Asphalt Patch can be applied even when the pothole has some water in it.
 The traditional way of using hot asphalt also requires the driveway to be closed off to traffic for a few hours while waiting for the asphalt to dry up.
 This inconvenience is completely gone with the Cold Asphalt Patch.
 When you patch asphalt with this product, it sets inside the pothole quickly and can be as hard as rock in just three hours.

 Pro Tip: When you have a high ridge on your hot crack fill use your torch to blend the edges for a better look.
-Don’t go overboard with the heat just use a low flame to glaze the edges down.
+Don’t go overboard with the heat.
+Use a low flame to glaze the edges down.

-Use coarse sand to prefill the cracks so the crackfill will fill it in one pass, if you don’t you will end up having to go over it many times for deep cracks to fill it correctly.
-When you price your jobs break out the crack fill and make it optional so the Sealing job is in line with your competitors who may not have priced it in their quotes.
-This also protects you from the client saying they thought your quote included crackfill.
+Use coarse sand to pre-fill the cracks so the crack fill will fill them in one pass.
+If you don’t, you will end up having to go over cracks many times for deep cracks to fill correctly.
+When you price your jobs, break out the crack fill, and make it optional so the sealing job is in line with your competitors, who may not have priced it in their quotes.
+This also protects you from the client saying they thought your quote included crack fill.

 Submitted by Todd Phillips

-Watch our video to see how easy it is to fill cracks with our AK10 and hot crack filler:
+Look how simple it is to seal cracks with the RY10 PRO and hot pour crack sealer:

 Tips for Pros